hyperledger/cello/docs/tutorial.md

 After that, operators can interact with Cello through dashboard.

-By default, the dashboard will listen on port `8080` at the Master Node, you can login with default administrator account of `admin:pass`.
+By default, the operator dashboard will listen on port `8080` at the Master Node, you can login with default administrator account of `admin:pass`.

 ## Add a Host